 Peter Liou '13 Participates in the First Domino Split-Liver Transplant in Adults in the United States

 Dr. Liou, an assistant professor of surgery at VP&S and an attending transplant surgeon at NewYork-Presbyterian Hospital, is trained in minimally invasive, laparoscopic, and robotic techniques.
-In this multi-step surgery chain, he operated on one of the final recipients, removing their diseased liver and implanting the split graft.
+In this multi-step surgical chain, he operated on one of the final recipients, removing their diseased liver and implanting the split graft.

 Read the full story about the domino split-liver transplant.